Dinner TheartersDinner Thearters anaheimer

 Please feel free to share your experiences too by adding your own articles and/or posting comments.

-Going to Medieval Times Dinner and Tournament feels like stepping back in time to an age of castles, kings, knights and stallions, battles of honor and chivalry and great duels to the death.
-If you enjoy movies like The Sword in the Stone or shows like Merlin, then you will feel at home in this medieval 11th century castle.
+Going to Medieval Times Dinner and Tournament felt like we stepped back in time to an age of castles, kings, knights and stallions, battles of honor and chivalry, and great duels to the death.
+If you enjoy movies like The Sword in the Stone or shows like Merlin, then you will feel at home in this medieval 11th-century castle.

 Before the show

 Your seat assignment depends on the package you purchased and your time of arrival.
 If you get the King’s Royalty package, you are guaranteed a seat in the first row.
-With the royalty package, you get a seat in the first 3 rows.
+You get a seat in the first three rows with the royalty package.

 If you are getting the standard package, you should try to get in 1 hour before the start of the show.
-This way you can get better seats from the remaining rows.
-No matter what row you end up in you will still have a good view of the action.
-The rows are arranged in stadium style with a lot of clearing from the row in front of you.
+This way, you can get better seats from the remaining rows.
+No matter what row you end up in, you will still have an unobstructed view of the action.
+The rows are arranged in stadium-style with enough clearing from the row in front of you.

-While waiting for the show to start you can enjoy some mixed drinks at the bar.
+While waiting for the show to start, you can enjoy some mixed drinks at the bar.
 They have good margaritas in large souvenir glasses that you can take home.
-The reception hall also showcases horses, swords and shields.
-The kids can buy toy swords and shields and the adults can admire and buy the real things.
+The reception hall also displays horses, swords, and shields.
+The kids can buy toy swords and shields, and the adults can admire and buy the real thing.

 When we decided to visit Medieval Times, we weren’t expecting a gourmet meal, but we were pleasantly surprised with a good and filling meal.

 Everyone gets the same feast.
 You start with a hot tomato bisque soup with garlic bread.
-After the soup you get a large piece of roasted chicken, a spare rib and herb-roasted potato wedge.
+After the soup, you get a large piece of roasted chicken, a spare rib, and an herb-roasted potato wedge.
 The portions were large and filling.
-No one in our group was able to finish the meal (you can ask for a takeout box if you have a lot of leftovers).
-Make sure to leave room for the dessert – an or apple turnover.
+No one in our group could finish the meal (you can ask for a takeout box if you have a lot of leftovers).
+Make sure to leave room for the apple turnover dessert.
 Soft drinks are included.

 If you are a vegetarian, make sure to let the reception staff know before you enter.
 They will arrange for a special meal.

 Our server was great.
 He was friendly and attentive.
-He made sure we got our food on time and refilled our drinks quickly.
+He ensured we got our food on time and refilled our drinks quickly.
 Tips are expected, like any other restaurant.

-This is a big production show with as many as 75 actors, 20 horses, a lot of weapons and a large arena.
+This big production show has as many as seventy-five actors, twenty horses, weapons, and a large arena.

-The knights start the tournament in friendly competition.
-First we witnessed some awesome sword fights - with sparks flying on contact and shield clanking when hit.
+The knights start the tournament in a friendly competition.
+First, we witnessed some awesome sword fights - with sparks flying on contact and shields clanking when hit.
 Then we enjoyed jousting matches with horsemen knocked off their horses.
 When a knight wins a fight, he goes around throwing flowers to his section.

 We also watched a falconer showing off the grace and obedience of her Falcon.

-The show was very entertaining with some audience participation.
+The show was very entertaining, with some audience participation.
 We really did not feel the passage of time.
-The only low moment in my opinion happened towards the middle of the show.
-A lone horseman spent a lot of time showing off his horse dancing and prancing to great music.
+The only low moment, in my opinion, happened towards the middle of the show.
+A lone horseman spent much time showing off his horse, dancing, and prancing to great music.
 Don’t get me wrong, the horse was magnificent, but this act was way too long.
-I am only guessing that they probably needed this intermission to prepare for the next act.
+I am guessing they probably needed this intermission to prepare for the next act.